Ensis macha

 Ensis macha, or navaja or navajuela as it is called in Spanish, is a bivalve mollusc of the family Pharidae.
 It inhabits the coasts of Peru, Chile and southern Argentina.
-It is different from the clam colloquially known as the macha in Chile.
+It is different from the clam colloquially known as the macha in Peru and Chile.

 Ensis macha lives in sand or muddy sediments in the subtidal zone, where it can burrow to a depth of up to 13 metres.
 Ensis macha is one of the world's economically most significant Ensis species, with a total catch of 6,000 tons in Chile in 1999.